core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In that case, the client can send a GET or FETCH group request, in order to give the origin servers an opportunity both to select a stored response to be used, and to update its freshness.
 As in {{RFC7252}}, this process is known as "validating" or "revalidating" the stored response.

-When sending such a group request, the endpoint SHOULD include one Multi-ETag option for each server it wishes to revalidate the corresponding response with.
-As defined in {{sec-caching-validation}}, the Multi-ETag option can include multiple entity-tag values, each of which applicable to a stored response from the corresponding server for that group request.
+When sending such a group request, the endpoint SHOULD include one Multi-ETag Option for each server it wishes to revalidate the corresponding response with.
+As defined in {{sec-caching-validation}}, the Multi-ETag Option can include multiple entity-tag values, each of which applicable to a stored response from the corresponding server for that group request.

 Specifically, in the same GET or FETCH group request:

 * The client MUST NOT include both one or more ETag options together with one or more Multi-ETag options.

-* The client MUST include only one Multi-ETag option for each server it wishes to get a response revalidation.
+* The client MUST include only one Multi-ETag Option for each server it wishes to get a response revalidation.

 * The client SHOULD limit the number of Multi-ETag options, hence the humber of servers as intended target of the revalidation process, and SHOULD rather spread revalidation with different sets of servers over different group requests.
-Also, the client SHOULD limit the number of entity-tag values specified in each Multi-ETag option, preferably indicating only one entity-tag value.
+Also, the client SHOULD limit the number of entity-tag values specified in each Multi-ETag Option, preferably indicating only one entity-tag value.

   This allows for limiting the overall size of the group request.
 As a guideline, the server addressing information can be 9-24 bytes in size, while each entity-tag value can be 1-8 bytes in size.
-Thus, a single Multi-ETag option can be up to (24 + 8 * M) bytes in size, where M is the number of entity-tag values it includes.
+Thus, a single Multi-ETag Option can be up to (24 + 8 * M) bytes in size, where M is the number of entity-tag values it includes.

-A 2.03 (Valid) response indicates that the stored response identified by the entity-tag given in the response's ETag option can be reused, after updating it as described in Section 5.9.1.3 of {{RFC7252}}.
+A 2.03 (Valid) response indicates that the stored response identified by the entity-tag given in the response's ETag Option can be reused, after updating it as described in Section 5.9.1.3 of {{RFC7252}}.
 In effect, the client can determine if any of the stored representations from that server is current, without needing to transfer them again.

-Any other Response Code indicates that none of the stored responses from that server and nominated in the Multi-ETag option of the group request is suitable.
+Any other Response Code indicates that none of the stored responses from that server and nominated in the Multi-ETag Option of the group request is suitable.
 Instead, the response SHOULD be used to satisfy the request and MAY replace the stored response.

 #### Processing on the Server Side ## {#sec-caching-validation-server}

 If a GET or FETCH request includes both one or more ETag options together with one or more Multi-ETag options, then the server MUST ignore all the included ETag and Multi-ETag options.

-The server MUST ignore any Multi-ETag option which is malformed, or included in a request that is neither GET nor FETCH, or which specifies addressing information not matching with its own endpoint.
+The server MUST ignore any Multi-ETag Option which is malformed, or included in a request that is neither GET nor FETCH, or which specifies addressing information not matching with its own endpoint.

-The server considers only its pertaining Multi-ETag option, i.e. specifying addressing information associated to its own endpoint.
-The server MUST ignore any pertaining Multi-ETag option that occurs more than once.
+The server considers only its pertaining Multi-ETag Option, i.e. specifying addressing information associated to its own endpoint.
+The server MUST ignore any pertaining Multi-ETag Option that occurs more than once.

-If the pertaining Multi-ETag option specifies the CBOR simple value Null for the 'srv_port' element of 'tp_info' (see {{sec-caching-validation-tpinfo}}), the server MUST assume the default port number 5683.
+If the pertaining Multi-ETag Option specifies the CBOR simple value Null for the 'srv_port' element of 'tp_info' (see {{sec-caching-validation-tpinfo}}), the server MUST assume the default port number 5683.

-Then, the server can issue a 2.03 (Valid) response in place of a 2.05 (Content) response, if one of the entity-tag values from the pertaining Multi-ETag option is the entity-tag for the current resource representation, i.e. it is valid.
-The 2.03 (Valid) response echoes this specific entity-tag as value of an ETag option.
+Then, the server can issue a 2.03 (Valid) response in place of a 2.05 (Content) response, if one of the entity-tag values from the pertaining Multi-ETag Option is the entity-tag for the current resource representation, i.e. it is valid.
+The 2.03 (Valid) response echoes this specific entity-tag as value of an ETag Option.

-The inclusion of an ETag option in responses works as defined in Section 5.6.10.1 of {{RFC7252}}.
+The inclusion of an ETag Option in responses works as defined in Section 5.6.10.1 of {{RFC7252}}.

 ## Port and URI Path Selection ##
 A server that is a member of a CoAP group listens for CoAP messages on the group's IP multicast address, usually on the CoAP default UDP port 5683, or another non-default UDP port if configured.
 Regardless of the method for selecting the port number, the same port number MUST be used across all CoAP servers that are members of a CoAP group and across all CoAP clients performing the requests to that group.
 The URI Path used in the request is preferably a path that is known to be supported across all group members.
 However there are valid use cases where a request is known to be successful for a subset of the CoAP group, for example only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either ignore the multicast request or respond with an error status code.